Autumn fungi in the Midlands

 Fungi are the “fruiting bodies” of mushrooms and toadstools, producing the spores (equivalent of seeds) from which new fungi grow.
 In a sense they are a bit like flowers.
 They come in many shapes, sizes and beautiful colours and most appear in autumn.

-In the UK very few of our fungi are poisonous although several when eaten can make people feel unwell.
-Some people are more sensitive to them than others.
+In the UK relatively few of our fungi are poisonous, although a few would make you feel pretty unwell if you ate them.
 There are two particularly dangerous ones with fabulous names, the death cap and the destroying angel.
-Therefore, unless you’re a very experienced mycologist (fungi expert) it’s best to play safe and just look, take a photo but don’t touch.
+Unless you’re a very experienced mycologist (fungi expert) it’s best to play safe and just look, but don’t touch.
 We ask that if you do find some interesting fungi at our places to leave it where you found it and take a picture instead.
 Fungi play their part in the habitats they are found and we need to do all we can to protect the ecology of our woodlands and parks. #clickdontpick

 The classic fairy-tale toadstool, red with white spots (actually called “floccose”).
 This beautiful toadstool is poisonous and very common, usually found under birch or pine trees at almost any of our properties with these trees.

 There are many different but similar puffballs which are common in most grassy places and woodlands in autumn, including the less common giant puffball that can grow up to 40 cm across and weigh several kilograms.